neherlab/pangraph/docs/docs/pypangraph/t09-untangling-with-junctions.md

 gfa.write("staph_untangled.gfa")
 ```

-This emits each block once *per junction context*: a block that occurs in several junctions becomes several segments, each prefixed by a junction tag (`J{n}__{block_id}`), while the core blocks -- the shared anchors -- their plain id and are emitted only once.
+This emits each block once *per junction context*: a block that occurs in several junctions becomes several segments, each prefixed by a junction tag (`J{n}__{block_id}`), while the core blocks -- the shared anchors -- keep their plain id and are emitted only once.
 Because blocks are de-duplicated by context, the export actually has **more** segments than the whole-graph GFA (1312 segments, 1742 links here) — but each one is local to a single junction, so the long-range crossings disappear and the graph reads as a clean chain of bubbles.

 ![junction-context GFA of the staph pangraph in Bandage, untangled into clean bubbles](../assets/pp_t9_untangled.png)